Kepler K2 observations of the transitional millisecond pulsar PSR J1023+0038: Short term variability

-This is significantly flatter than the power law index of $-1.12\pm0.01$ found by \citetalias{2018arXiv180104736P}.
-However, we find that we can reproduce their result if we do not remove the orbital modulation from the light curve before generating the power spectrum and calculating the power law index.
+This is significantly flatter than the power law indices of $-\left(1.2\pm0.1\right)$ and $-1.12\pm0.01$ found by \cite{2015MNRAS.453.3461S} and \citetalias{2018arXiv180104736P} respectively.
+However, we find that we can reproduce their results if we do not remove the orbital modulation from the light curve before generating the power spectrum and calculating the power law index.
 This leads us to believe that leaving the orbital modulation in the light curve affects the measurement of the pink noise of the spectrum, and it should be removed in order to get an accurate estimate of the shape of the power spectrum caused by flickering within the system.
+While this explains the discrepancy between our results and those of \citetalias{2018arXiv180104736P}, this is not where the discrepancy between our result and the value found by \cite{2015MNRAS.453.3461S} arises, as they removed the orbital modulation before computing the spectral index.

 Finally, we investigated the power spectrum of the data once the orbital modulation had been removed, but with flares reintroduced (as opposed to the above, where the flares were removed before computing the power spectra).
 The best fit power law to this spectrum was $-1.11\pm0.05$, which is also consistent with the result from \citetalias{2018arXiv180104736P}.
+This is also likely where the discrepancy between our result and the result of \cite{2015MNRAS.453.3461S} arises, as they included flares when calculating their power spectra.

 The residual activity in the light curve, after subtracting flares and the orbital modulation, also varies significantly with time.
 This is evident in Figure~\ref{fig:running_variance}, which shows the running variance of the residuals obtained in Section~\ref{sec:Timing}, whitened by the averaged (stationary) covariance function.